 The editors welcome critical articles, reviews, and bibliographic studies about the work and life of major Caribbean figures such as Blyden, Garvey, James, Fanon, Walcott, and Kincaid (among others).
 Letters to the editorial collective are also welcomed.

 - Manuscripts should be double-spaced, using 12-point Times New Roman (or similar) type, and should not exceed 12,000 words, or approximately 35 double-spaced pages.

 - Manuscripts should conform toThe Chicago Manual of Style.
 A helpful resource on The Chicago Manual of Style is available here.

 - British or American spelling is acceptable.

-- Authors who use the tracking or comment functions of commercially available word processing programs should be sure to remove any lingering comments or tracked revisions.
+- Article manuscripts should be prepared for anonymous review.
+Authors who use the tracking or comment functions of word processing programs should be sure to remove any comments or tracked revisions.